 Ultimately, your cover letter should show that you understand what the job involves and what the employer would expect of you.
 To do this, you should be as specific as you can (but brief) about your skills and qualities that match the job and the organisation’s needs.
 Don't be afraid to let parts of your personality shine through, and be sure to clarify any details in your resume that might leave the recruiter confused!

 Got it?
-Login to your MIGAS Profile, start browsing our current jobs and give us a look at your cover letter!
+Start browsing our current jobs and give us a look at your cover letter!